-Lessons will be taught on a weekly basis for 40 weeks, from August to June.
-There will be no lessons the weeks of Fall Break, Thanksgiving, Christmas, New Year’s, or Spring Break (see studio calendar for details).
-July lessons are strongly encouraged, but not required.
+Lessons will be taught on a weekly basis for 34 weeks, from September to June.
+There will be no lessons the weeks of Fall Break, Thanksgiving, Christmas, New Year’s, or Spring Break: see studio calendar for details.
+July lessons are encouraged, but not required.
 I reserve the right to adjust the teaching schedule, and will communicate with students and parents accordingly.
-There is one flex week scheduled into the year, so that if I need to cancel lessons for any reason, the student will still receive all 40 lessons.
-If I do not use my flex week earlier in the year, I will take it during the last week of June lessons (effectively ending lessons one week early).
-In the case of any scheduling confusion, please feel free to ask for clarification.
-My goal is always to do my best to provide a consistent and stable learning environment for the student.
+There is one flex week scheduled into the year, so that if I need to cancel lessons for any reason, the student will still receive all 34 lessons.
+If I do not use my flex week by the end of the studio year, I will take it during the last week of June lessons, effectively ending lessons one week early.
+My goal is always to do my best to provide a stable learning environment for each student.

 Students must have an acoustic piano to practice on at home, and all keys and pedals should be in good working order.
 Acoustic pianos should be tuned twice each year.
 In limited cases, a student may temporarily practice on a keyboard.
 Any keyboard must have 88 keys, be fully weighted and touch sensitive, and have a functioning damper pedal.
 I am always happy to assist any student or family in their search for a reasonably-priced acoustic piano in good condition.

 Practice and Parental Involvement